 “Walk A Mile In My Shoes” climbed the charts when the first of the Baby Boomers were getting settled in the job market.
 Those boomers, at least those still with us, are now veteran recipients of Social Security checks.
 A lot in the world has changed.
 Some for good.
 But there haven’t been enough positive changes for the good, even when we as a society could make change happen.
-Such thoughts and Joe South’s song resonated when taking in the sadness of the Trayvon Martin case.
+Such thoughts and Joe South’s song resonated whenever we think on the sadness of the Trayvon Martin case.

-The saddest part, especially for Martin’s parents, is that he would still be alive if one George Zimmerman didn’t tail him and arouse his emotions.
-And if Zimmerman had taken the advice and let someone of higher rank than “Neighborhood Watch Captain” check on Martin, who was simply walking down the street, doing the type of things that come naturally to most teenage boys.
+The saddest part, especially for Martin’s parents, is that he would still be alive if one George Zimmerman didn’t tail him and arouse his emotions — or if Zimmerman had taken the advice and let someone of higher rank than “Neighborhood Watch Captain” check on Martin.
+But Zimmerman couldn’t set aside his suspicions of Martin, who was simply walking down the street, doing the type of things that come naturally to most teenage boys.

-But it works differently for young black men – teenagers and guys in their 20s, not really getting on with their lives yet.
-When they get in trouble, it represents evil personified.
-And it’s impossible for many people, especially those who seek wisdom from the likes of Michele Bachman or Rick Perry, to try on the shoes of young black men.
+But it works differently for many young black men – teenagers and guys in their 20s, not sure what do with their lives yet.
+When they get in trouble, they are deemed as evil personified.
+And it’s impossible for many people, especially those who seek wisdom from the likes of Sean Hannity or Laura Ingraham, to try on the shoes of young black men.
 In their closed corners of the world, be they gated communities or areas of the country with homogeneous populations, they have no idea what it’s like to be part of a minority group.
 If one of their number found himself the only white guy among a dozen black men, they might begin to understand.

-In the mid ’70s I worked eight months at a major utility company and then for a year at the post office.
+In the mid ’70s I worked eight months at a major utility company and then for a year at the Post Office.
 At Georgia Power, I pushed a broom, dragged a mop and cut a lot of grass.
 That sort of work was tough and tedious, especially when being the new kid — and the white kid on top of that.
-The work at the Federal Annex didn’t involve brooms or mops but there were physical demands.
-As with the first few weeks at Georgia Power, the beginning was arduous and friends were few, but as time went on, the work was mastered and most importantly, friends were made –friends different than me — at least different when it came to skin color and home environment.
+The work at the Federal Annex didn’t involve brooms or mops but there were physical demands: push, pull, lift, unload, push and pull again.
+As with the first few weeks at Georgia Power, the beginning was arduous and friends were few, but as time went on, the work became routine and most importantly, friends were made –friends different than me — at least different when it came to skin color and home environment.
 Eventually there was the pay-off in making the new friends, learning about them, their learning about my background and of the interests we shared.
 There were commonalities that went beyond enthusiasm for the NBA or the NFL.
 When we’d run into one another in the years to come, the occasions were happy as we related to what had been going on in our lives.
 It’s always been comforting to look back at those days, when my co-workers, listening to Al Green sing “Let’s Stay Together,” would check out a friend’s tricked-out Ford Maverick (yes, there was such a thing).
 Those guys made a lot from their lives even when there were society-imposed strikes against them.
 Such strikes are still imposed among many young people who deserve a better shot.